viklund/courses/rnaseq/labs/mapping_reads.md

 The sorted, indexed bam file can be viewed in the Integrative Genomics Viewer (IGV).
 Instructions are [here](IGV).

+&#10067; *Try to answer the following:*

-&#10067; *Look at the result from the flagstat command.
-Does it confirm any of your answers to the questions in the HISAT2 and STAR sections above?*
+* Does the output from ``samtools flagstat`` confirm any of your answers to the questions in the HISAT2 and STAR sections above?

-&#10067; *Load the BAM files with HISAT2 and STAR results into IGV.
+* Load the the BAM files with HISAT2 and STAR results into IGV.
 Go to the RAB11FIP5 locus.
-Try to answer the following:*

-* Have HISAT2 and STAR mapped the reads in a similar way?
+Have HISAT2 and STAR mapped the reads in a similar way?
-* Is the RNA-seq data strand-specific?
+* Viewing the read alignments in IGV, can you tell if the RNA-seq data is strand-specific?